Go Radio

-Go Radio is an American rock band from Tallahassee, Florida, formed by former Mayday Parade vocalist, guitarist and lyricist Jason Lancaster in April 2007.
+Go Radio was an American rock band from Tallahassee, Florida, formed by former Mayday Parade vocalist, guitarist and lyricist Jason Lancaster in April 2007.

 The band toured with The Red Jumpsuit Apparatus, A Day to Remember, as well as Mayday Parade.
 They played the entire Vans Warped Tour in 2011, and again during 2013, which was their last tour as a band.

 The band announced that they would break up on October 6, 2013.
 The disbandment was apparently due to the lead singer, Jason Lancaster, setting priorities and putting his family first.
 Lancaster said in an interview on The Gunz Show that the reason for the band's break up was completely false.
 Jason has no intention of stopping with his music and is writing new music.
 Lancaster said that he felt Go Radio had run its course as a band and it was time to move on to the next chapter of his life.
 When they parted, each of the band members planned to continue making music on their own.

 In September 2019, the band announced they had re-united and would begin making music again and were "sharing ideas and working on songs."

+In June 2023, it was announced that all members of Go Radio except for Lancaster had started a new band and Go Radio had "dissipated".

 History

 Formation and Welcome to Life (2007–09)

 Go Radio was formed in January 2007 before Jason Lancaster left Mayday Parade.
 Together with Matt 'Burns' Poulos, as well as Steven Kopacz and Patrick Hosey of the Florida band Don't Die Cindy, Lancaster started Go Radio.
 The name "Go Radio" was originally going to be the name of a Mayday Parade side project of Lancaster's.
-Hosey left the band in late 2007 and was replaced by Tony Planas.
+Hosey left the band in early 2008 and was replaced by Tony Planas.

 In 2008 Go Radio released their debut EP Welcome to Life.
 Planas left the band in late 2008, and was replaced by Alex Reed, formerly of the Michigan band "Carawae".
 Reed contacted the band through Myspace and originally joined only as a touring guitarist, but was later promoted to a full-time member.